Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_faq.rst

 --------------------------
 <add answer here>

-How do I cite the KPF DRP in scientific publicaitons?
+How do I cite the KPF DRP in scientific publications?
 -----------------------------------------------------
 <add answer here>